top of page

 DO NOT SHUT DOWN THE CONVERSATIONS

 The UK Teacher Standards advise that teachers are not to share or discuss personal beliefs in the classroom.
-Given the current social climate filled with fake news, freedom of speech and alarmingly unregulated (or not regulated enough) social media platforms, I can’t think of anyone better but teachers and professionals to support and equip young people with tools and dialogue to maturely manage such uncomfortable topics.
+Given the current social climate filled with fake news, freedom of speech and alarmingly unregulated (or not regulated enough) social media platforms, I can’t think of anyone better than teachers to support and equip young people with tools and dialogue to maturely manage such uncomfortable topics.

 A classroom is an opportunity to create healthy discussion and debate – and to teach lessons in compassion, listening and empathy.